Elected Member Roles

 Remuneration of Elected Members

 The salaries payable to the Mayor and Councillors are set by the Remuneration Authority.
-For the period 1 July 2019 to the election in October 2019 these are:
+For the period from the election in October 2019 these are (noting that Council will be considering and making a proposal to the Remuneration Authority for their salaries from the election until 30 June 2020):

 Allowances and Expense Reimbursement Policy